JeanHuguesRobert/ubikial/README.md

 - 📝 Cross-posting with platform-specific optimizations
 - 🔄 Real-time synchronization with social networks

+## WIP

+This is a Work In Progress prototype.
+Vibe coding.
+See it [live](https://wghablvis3pg4.srcbook.app/).

 ## Getting Started

 1. Clone the repository